-Therefore, to provide $12,000 a year each in annual income using the 0.5 Percent Rule would require me to earmark $2,400,000 to each organization.
-To comfortably do so will likely take me 20 more years of saving and investing.
+Therefore, to provide $12,000 a year each in annual income using the 4% return would require me to earmark $300,000 to each organization.

 However, just eyeballing the $300,000 figure doesn't provide me much confidence that it will be properly managed and invested to last 25 years.
 I can envision the $300,000 running out within 10 years.

 Therefore, I will likely allocate at least $600,000 to each institution, which would be equivalent to having a 2% withdrawal rate.
 This means I'll probably have to save and invest for another 10 years.

 So you see, another way to use the Financial Samurai Safe Withdrawal Rule is as a smell test.
 The Rule helps you decide whether the amount of money you are thinking of giving will achieve its intended results.